Skip to main content

 ashp

 Air source heat pump (ASHP) performance in Minnesota’s cold climate has greatly improved over the past decade with the rise of inverter-driven technology, boosting ASHP popularity among Minnesota homeowners.
 Special “dual fuel” electric rates and off-peak programs offered by some utilities have also increased ASHP popularity.
-Participation in these utility programs can save homeowners hundreds of dollars each year and can drive consumer purchasing decisions.
+Participation in these utility programs can save homeowners hundreds of dollars each year and can drive purchasing decisions.

 Compatible Product List